pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-There's no rules for when, how, or why we should impl `From<T>` for our types so it's up to us to use our best judgement for every situation.
+There are no rules for when, how, or why we should impl `From<T>` for our types so it's up to us to use our best judgement for every situation.

 One popular use of `Into<T>` is to make functions which need owned values generic over whether they take owned or borrowed values: